bagellord/USPSA-Stages/30+ rounds/Swinging out my Back Door - 32 rounds - Comstock/readme.md

 Best two on paper, steel must fall to score

-Start position: standing with both feet on either set of marks, outside the shooting area
+Start position: standing with toes touching marks

 Pistol loaded and holstered, hands relaxed at sides.
 PCC buttstock on belt pointed in a safe direction.